mismyst/phamsphere-/README.md

 responsive user experience across devices.
  Accessibility: Designed with accessibility in mind, making it easy for users with different needs to navigate the platform

+THE DATABASE IS GIVEN IN SQL FILE
+U CAN FREE TO USE OTHER DATABASES EXCEPT FOR SOOME CHANGES IN CODE ..
+IN "app.py "